-41 Please see footnote 1.
+43 Please see footnote 1.

-- 2. Analysis at the level of specific ethnic groups will be included in future equality analysis work linked to the REF. - 3.
+- 1. Staff with a declared disability and/or part-time working hours are less likely to engage in independent research (as defined in the context of the BU REF 2021 Code of Practice); this warrants further investigation.
+This will be taken forward by the Head of RDS and reported to the University Research and Professional Practice Committee (as part of the committee's ongoing work on equality, research activity and protected characteristics). - 2.
+Analysis at the level of specific ethnic groups will be included in future equality analysis work linked to the REF. - 3.
 Age and contract duration (established or fixed-term) will be added as variables to future equality analysis work linked to the REF.

 10. Decision/Feedback/Approval

 10.1 What is the analysis outcome?
-(See Table Please Level 1 Level Level 3 Level
+(See Please Level 1 Level Level 3 Level

-1 to assist here) circle 2 4
+Table 1 to assist here) circle 2 4

 10.2 Have you consulted with ESG?
 Yes - the draft BU REF 2021 Code of Practice was shared

-with ESG and approve d by email.
+with ESG and approve ed by email.

 10.3 When will the analysis be reported to Autumn 2019

 ESG?

 10.4 Which Committee will approve the ULT

 analysis?

 10.5 Date of approval September 2019

-10.6 When and how will the analysis be An equality analysis will be conducted as part of each staff
+10.6 When and how will the analysis be An equality analysis v will be conducted as part of each

-reviewed? checking exercise (scheduled for autumn 2019 and spring
+reviewed? staff checking exercis se (scheduled for autumn 2019 and

-2020), shortly after th e REF census date (31/07/19), and on
+spring 2020), shortly after the REF census date

-the final submission (i n December 2020).
+(31/07/19), and on th e final submission (in December

+2020).